Smoke control in practice: what engineers need to understand under the Building Safety Act

 The introduction of the Building Safety Act and updates to BS 9991:2024 have placed greater emphasis on competence, accountability and the robustness of fire safety strategies in buildings.
 For many engineers, this brings a need to better understand how smoke control systems are selected, designed and assessed in practice.

-In this CIBSE Journal webinar, David Fitzpatrick, drawing on extensive industry experience across smoke control systems and fire safety, will provide a clear, application-focused overview of the principal approaches used in buildings and how they align with current regulatory and standards frameworks.
+In this CIBSE Journal webinar, David Fitzpatrick, drawing on extensive industry experience across smoke control systems and fire safety, provides a clear, application-focused overview of the principal approaches used in buildings and how they align with current regulatory and standards frameworks.

-The session will move beyond basic definitions to explore how different systems are applied, the assumptions that underpin their design, and how engineers can engage more effectively with specialists.
+The session moves beyond basic definitions to explore how different systems are applied, the assumptions that underpin their design, and how engineers can engage more effectively with specialists.

-It will also set out the key questions engineers should be asking when reviewing smoke control strategies, supporting more informed specification, coordination and decision-making.
+It also sets out the key questions engineers should be asking when reviewing smoke control strategies, supporting more informed specification, coordination and decision-making.